 - Restless mind.

 - Feeling bad about yourself

 - Fighting with thoughts.

 - Increase in the intake of drugs, alcohol, or cigarettes.

 - Show more nervous manners, such as restlessness and nail bites.

-A slight stress sometimes is not something to worry about.
-However, constant and interminable stress may be the reason or worsen several serious health problems, such as:
+Slight stress sometimes is not something to worry about.
+However, constant and everlasting stress may be the reason for or worsen severe several health problems, such as: